danraskin/danraskin/README.md

 - Prototype built in a three-week sprint with a team of four other developers: [Sarah Preston](https://github.com/seprest1), [Blake Smith](https://github.com/blakesmithmn), [Yanira Hagstrom](https://github.com/YaniraHagstrom) and [Sam Freeman](https://github.com/sam-c-freeman).

 [check it out!](http://citizen-kanine-demo.herokuapp.com)
-Be sure to view both the mobile and desktop view for employee and adminitrator functions.
+Be sure to view both the mobile and desktop view for employee and admin functions.

 >username: admin
 >